Ahiyawesome/dodgeballAI3D/README.md

 # Method
 I using a similar method to [this paper](https://arxiv.org/pdf/2105.12196).

-I use LSTMs to train 3 different actions (animations created from pose estimation), and then plug in these LSTMs into a deep convolutional neural network, and train them with Proximal Policy Optimization.
+I use LSTMs to train 3 different actions (Imitation Learning).
+I use animations created via pose estimation (because I didn't know how to do motion capture).

+I then plug in these LSTMs into a deep convolutional neural network, and train them with Proximal Policy Optimization.